The Contextual Heisenberg Microscope: Conclusions

-It is possible to construct an EPR-complete \cite{Einstein1935} model for stabilizer QM \cite{Gottesman1997,Gottesman1998,Aaronson2004}, the Contextual Ontological Model \cite{Hindlycke2022} (COM), that allows simultaneous well-defined pre-existing values associated with noncommuting measurements, but with an upper limit to an observer's knowledge about future outcomes of these noncommuting measurements.
-Within that model, we can restore the role of the Heisenberg microscope to the one first proposed by Heisenberg \cite{Heisenberg1927}, noting that the microscope must be contextual to reproduce the predictions of stabilizer QM.
+The Contextual Ontological Model (COM) \cite{Hindlycke2022} is an Einstein-Podolsky-Rosen (EPR) complete \cite{Einstein1935} model for Stabilizer Quantum Mechanics (SQM) \cite{Gottesman1997,Gottesman1998,Aaronson2004} that allows simultaneous well-defined preexisting values associated with incompatible measurements.
+COM has a random state update at measurement that creates an upper limit to an observer's knowledge about future outcomes of these incompatible measurements, thus reproducing the uncertainty relation.